Nigeria – Virtual Event

 Joerg Schlatterer, Ph.D.

-Joerg Schlatterer, Ph.D., is the head of the ACS Student and Postdoctoral Scholars Office and the Contributing Editor for the Graduate & Postdoctoral Chemist magazine.
-Prior to that, he served as a program director in the NSF Division of Graduate Education in Arlington, VA.
+Joerg Schlatterer, Ph.D., is the Assistant Director for Student and Postdoctoral Development, in the ACS Education Division.
+Prior to joining ACS, he served as a program director in the NSF Division of Graduate Education in Arlington, VA.
 Dr. Schlatterer received his Ph.D. from the University of Heidelberg.
 He loves dancing Argentine Tango, playing music, and taking long walks with his wife, Sarah.